-If you’re looking for the best type of mattress for back pain, you should consider foam material.
-In fact, most orthopedic doctors recommend foam mattresses to alleviate and relieve chronic and acute back pain related to sleeping positions.
+If you’re looking for the best mattress for back pain, you should consider foam material.
+Most orthopedic doctors recommend foam mattresses to alleviate and relieve chronic and acute back pain related to sleeping positions.

 Besides that, studies have proven that most Canadians who have suffered from back pain own memory foam mattresses because it offers them adequate pain relief.

 Memory foam mattress with soft and medium-firm density cradles the shape of your body to provide you with proper alignment as you sleep.
 On top of that, it can bounce back to its original shape after you wake up; this makes it last longer without getting compressed.

 Another thing apart from preventing and alleviating back pain, it features gel-infused memory foam to keep you cool as you sleep.